 Amend(0)

-When the merger happened, it is the responsibility of the management to communicate the revised rules to the employees without fail.
+When a merger occurs, it is the responsibility of the management to communicate the revised rules to the employees without fail.
 If not, the existing rules will prevail.
-What are the terms and conditions of your employment?
-If you are not provided with the revised letter, then the prevailing rules only apply.

 In general, availing long leave during the notice period is not accepted, and the encashed amount shall be paid along with the full and final settlement.
-Please talk to the HR, convince them, and get it cleared because it will be difficult to proceed with the Service certificate showing "Resigned and absconding."
+Please talk to HR, convince them, and get it cleared because it will be difficult to proceed with the service certificate showing "Resigned and absconding."
 This implies that you have not served the notice period after submitting the resignation and have been absent from duties without authorization.

 Regards,